Kevin Gravel

-Kevin Gravel (born March 6, 1992) is an American professional ice hockey defenseman who is currently playing for the Milwaukee Admirals in the American Hockey League (AHL) while under contract to the Nashville Predators of the National Hockey League (NHL).
+Kevin Gravel (born March 6, 1992) is an American professional ice hockey defenceman who is currently playing for the Milwaukee Admirals in the American Hockey League (AHL) while under contract to the Nashville Predators of the National Hockey League (NHL).
 He was selected by the Los Angeles Kings in the fifth-round (148th overall) of the 2010 NHL Entry Draft.

 Playing career

 Amateur

-While playing for the Marquette Rangers in the North American Hockey League, Gravel committed to play for his fathers Alma mater St. Cloud State University.
-Gravel then played with the Sioux City Musketeers in the United States Hockey League for the 2009–10 season.
-In his first season, he was selected for the USHL All-Star Game and the World Junior A Challenge.
+While Tier II junior hockey with the Marquette Rangers in the North American Hockey League, Gravel committed to play for his fathers Alma mater, St. Cloud State University.
+Gravel then played Tier I junior hockey with the Sioux City Musketeers in the United States Hockey League for the 2009–10 season, where he was selected to that season's USHL All-Star Game and the World Junior A Challenge.

-Gravel played four season for the St. Cloud State University Huskies, where he was named to the All-WCHA Academic Team for the 2012 and 2013 season.
+Gravel then played the next four season for the St. Cloud State University Huskies, where he was named to the All-WCHA Academic Team for the 2012 and 2013 seasons.
 He also helped the Huskies qualify for the 2013 Frozen Four and win an NCAA regional title game in 2014.